top of page

 Natasha winning triathlon Mt Maunganui

 My problems started with iron deficiency and energy issues.
 I then began (and still am) getting multiple stress fractures.
-Some of which I can pin point some contributing factors for their occurrence, but no overriding explanation for them.
-I also had an unusual and serous blood infection following a cycling crash which required being on intravenous antibiotics for several months.
-It was after this crash I first made contact with Gary Moller to attempt to rebuild my immune systems more naturally.
+Some of which I can pin-point some contributing factors for their occurrence, but no overriding explanation for them.
+I also had an unusual and serious blood infection following a cycling crash, which required being on intravenous antibiotics for several months.
+It was after this crash, I first made contact with Gary Moller to attempt to rebuild my immune systems more naturally.

 Natasha exiting the swim